Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Introduction

 \item Less importantly, but possibly of independent interest, our experiments in Section \ref{ss:experiments_for_optimality} identify a simple scenario where ReLU Transformers appears to out-perform softmax Transformers (and vice-versa). \end{enumerate}

 The table below summarizes the main theoretical results of this paper, along with their key assumptions.
-We emphasize that \textbf{Theorems \ref{t:informal_master_sparse} and \ref{t:informal_master_full} hold even when $\th$ is not a kernel; in particular, their settings include the softmax and ReLU attentions.}
+We emphasize that \textbf{Theorems \ref{t:informal_master_sparse} and \ref{t:informal_master_full} apply to the commonly used softmax and ReLU attentions.}